 - Remove stimulation (screens, loud noises like crowds, or the situation they are in)

 - Provide sensory regulation.
 It could be touch (a firm hug or no contact, a soft toy to stroke or playdough to squeeze hard), sensory (provide essential oils or fresh air, calm breathing), sound (peaceful music or potentially silence).
+For more ideas, read about sensory self-care here.

 4. Acknowledge and name their big feelings to help give them context.